eacton/CAGEF/Lesson_1/Lesson1.md

 biocLite("BiocInstaller")
 ```

-Or you can use the BiocInstaller package to install other packages.
+Or you can use the BiocInstaller package to install other packages instead of typing in that url every time.

 ```r